 Collection development for nursing is undertaken dynamically in order to support evolving clinical practice and academic issues

 relevant to nurses across the University system.
-The entire spectrum of
+The entire spectrum of nursing activities is supported within the university collections:

 Contact the nursing liaison librarians for resource recommendations and other assistance: email@example.com and firstname.lastname@example.org